top of page

 ● Persistent deep clicking or popping in the low back

-Signs of a Spondy!
+Signs and Symptoms of a Spondy

 • Persistent low back pain with extension/arching backwards of 2 or more weeks